-Wave House: The Wave House is beachside dining with a killer ocean view.
+Beach House: The Beach House Grill is beachside dining with a killer ocean view.
 You’ll want to linger with a pina colada while the kids play in the sand.
 Food is standard beach fare, but that view though.
 I opt for the fish sandwich and the little grom gets the fish & chips.

 Best Beaches in San Diego:

 This is the California beach dreams are made of.
 Miles of beautiful coastline to take in a game of volleyball, build sand-castles, boogie-board, surf or just soak up that sunshine.

 The ocean side of Mission Beach and Pacific Beach is where all the action takes place.
 A great spot to body surf the waves or boogie board.
 Volleyball courts are in full swing and a beach party vibe is all around.
 We love biking the beach boardwalk, but it gets really busy in prime day time.
 With new peddlers, skip the crowded afternoon and safely ride in the morning or sunset hours.